 When- Engagements can be scheduled for Mon-Thurs and we usually start around 2 hours before sunset.
 (This can be around 4pm in the fall, or around 7pm in the summer).
 I have a couple Sundays a month available that I open up for scheduling about 6 weeks in advance, just because I need to reserve them for wedding bookings first.
 If it rains don't worry!
 We will reschedule your session.

 Q. Do you have any suggestions of what we should or shouldn't wear to our engagement shoot?

-A. This is a really common question, and there are no hard and fast rules.
-The most important advice I can give is to wear something you are comfortable in!
-If you feel great, it will show on camera.
+A. Your engagement session is a special occasion and I recommend dressing up!
+Definitely wear something you feel amazing in, because that will show on camera.
 Other than that, try to stay away from clothes with logos or distracting patterns.
 Solids work best.
-Also, it is most visually appealing if you and your fiancé are coordinating (ie. colors from the same family) but not matching (ie. both wearing white tops and jeans).
-Take a look at this blog post for some posing tricks, and this pinterest board for outfit ideas!
+Also, it is most visually appealing if you and your fiancé are coordinating (ie. colors from the same family) but not matching.
+I have a full engagement session style guide that I will send in preparation for your shoot, that I have been told is super helpful.